A Tribute to My Soul Sister Darlene

 –Rocio Darlene Arriaga

 We both came from Catholic upbringings and at first, she was skeptical.
-The Catholic Church maintains its control over members through guilt and generations of people immersed in their belief system, so it can be a long process to disconnect from indoctrinated programming.
-We shared our personal childhood experiences with nuns who brought up deep-seated notions within us.
+She was in a different place in her own spiritual awakening process.
+The Catholic Church maintains its control over members through guilt with generations of people immersed in their belief system.
+It can be a long process to disconnect from ancestral indoctrinated programming.
+Darlene and I shared our personal childhood experiences with nuns who brought up deep-seated notions within us.

 A person’s belief system is likely to change as one is exposed to ideas that are more in tune with one’s soul.
 Spending a weeklong camping trip in nature with others who are also journeying along paths of inner discovery and awakening can bring about a transformation in consciousness.
 I took Darlene to her first spiritual gathering the following summer and saw first hand as the wall she had built around her heart began to soften.
 She started sharing her innermost feelings, which previously she had kept to herself.

 We also explored Native American Sweatlodges and shamanic journeying together.
-(In the coming years, she would pour sweats, singing Lakota songs as well as songs from her ancestral heritage.
-She had such a beautiful voice.)
+In the coming years, she would pour sweats, singing Lakota songs and songs from her ancestral heritage.
+She had such a beautiful voice.
 That year we began meeting members of our soul family.
 Darlene was the first person I have ever heard say, “He’s my brother from another mother”.
 I always thought that she invented the phrase.

 We played whole-heartedly, not caring what others thought.
 Often she would call me and leave a message on my voice mail in an Italian accent that went something like this: “This-a message is for-a Mario.
 If this is not-a Mario, hang up right now. (pause) OK.
 This must-a be the real Mario.
 Mario!
 Give-a Luigi a call when yous can!
 Ciao!”